-The EBA publicly consulted on the draft proposal on guidelines on stress testing and supervisory stress testing contained in this paper.
+The EBA publicly consulted on the draft proposal on Guidelines on institutions' stress testing contained in this paper.

-The consultation period lasted for three month and ended on 18 March 2016.
-12 responses were received, of which 11 were published on the EBA website.
+The consultation period lasted for three months and ended on 31 January 2018.
+Thirteen responses were received, of which 10 were published on the EBA website.
+The previous consultation period also lasted for three months and ended on 18 March 2016.
+Twelve responses were received, of which 11 were published on the EBA website.

-This section presents the comments arising from the consultation, the analysis and discussion triggered by these comments and the actions taken to address them if deemed necessary.
+This section presents the comments arising from both consultations, the analyses and discussions triggered by these comments, and the actions taken to address them if deemed necessary.

-Changes to the draft guidelines were incorporated as a result of the responses received during the public consultation.
+Changes to the draft guidelines were incorporated as a result of the responses received during the public consultations.